Lidya1234/Tic_tac_toe_game/README.md

 5.The game is going to prompt the player to enter a choice.

-6.play the game by entering numbers from 1 to 9 only.
+6.Play the game by entering numbers from 1 to 9 only.

-7.It is going to give invalid move error message, if the number is not in 1 to 9 range.
+7.It is going to give an invalid move error message if the number is not in 1 to 9 range.

-8.If the entered choice is in the range of 1 to 9 but it is already taken it is going to print invalid position error message.
+8.If the entered choice is in the range of 1 to 9 but it is already taken it is going to print an invalid position error message.

-9.If a player filled consecutive row ,columns or diagonal it announces the winner
+9.If a player filled consecutive row, columns, or diagonal it announces the winner

 10.If it does not find a winner

 ## Game Instructions
+Tic-tac-toe is a board game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+It is a solved game with a forced draw assuming best play from both players.
 <img src="game_rules.png">

   # Project Structure